AlexandrValerevich/Pineapple.GrpcMock/Readme.md

 ## Overview

-Pineapple.GrpcMock is a  [brief description of your application].
+Pineapple.GrpcMock is a application that help to mock grpc services in integration tests.

 ## Table of Contents